kumasachin/ChatAssignment/README.md

   - `user-card`: User display component

 ### Key updates
+- There is not Change in Command for backend and frontend.
+For CORS error, please update localhost path in backed folder in files  backend/src/config.js and
+- Please make sure to update correct
 - implemented eslint, prettier, husky for git hook and lint staged
 - Express js mockserver setup with mongoDb as local mocks with websocket were not working.
 - added Test coverage using vitest